 The run up to Christmas has me feeling festive a little earlier than usual.
 Michael Bublé sings to the sounds of my efforts in the kitchen and I think we make a pretty good pair.
 Of course, all this happens whilst the children are at school, MB may sing his heart out between 9-3 but the small people just don’t feel the same as I do.
 We put our tree up on Saturday (I’ll show you that next time), which to me means the festivities are well and truly a-happening.
 And I cannot believe that this week sees the end of School for the year.
 Time flies by and there is still much to be done.

 But at least we have cake.
-And I can’t tell you how pleased I am with this one.
+And I can’t tell you how pleased I am with this one with banana and cinnamon.
 You see the combination of AIP and GAPS has left us feeling somewhat deprived of baked goods and given this one’s free from pretty much everything, with not an unhealthy ingredient in sight, it seems unlikely that you’re gonna love it.
 But you are, this hits the spot, people.
 We’re back in business!

 We’ve tried this in all manner of ways.
 Cut into whilst still warm (tendency to fall apart), cut it once completely cold and you will find it more cakey in texture and very slightly on the crumbly side.
 If you wrap it up and keep in an airtight container overnight it will be teacake-like in texture and hold up to being spread with shortening.
 We’re a bit naughty and like it with a little (ok, quite a lot actually) extra shortening spread on our slice.
 Either way it’s a winner!